 Here is a guide to the complete first-time home buyer checklist of documents you will need to present throughout the process.

 In the past, buying property was considered a choice available to only a few who were privileged enough to be able to afford it.
 Now, however, it has become more accessible to most income groups.
-One of the reasons for this has been banks relaxing their interest rates and application requirements, especially for first time home buyers.
+One of the reasons for this has been banks relaxing their first time home buyer interest rate and application requirements, especially for first time home buyers.
+Buying a home has also become more affordable as the average down payment on a house for first time home buyer has also come down.
 Home loans have given people the capacity to buy their dream home by allowing them to pay the full property value in monthly instalments.
 Many banks have also introduced attractive first time home buyer benefits to encourage more people to invest.
 However, it’s important to remember that a home loan can’t cover the full cost of a property.

-For those not familiar with it, applying for a home loan can seem like a tedious and complicated procedure.
+For those not familiar with it, applying for a home loan and understanding the amount payable as first time home buyer down payment can seem tedious.
 However, once you understand the process, you can prepare for it and learn how to purchase your first home with zero hassles.